How much should we be saving for our retirement?

 No matter what your version is, putting money aside to pay for your goals is important.
 Doing that sooner rather than waiting is the key to being able to achieve these goals.
 Luckily, many people can achieve their goals with hard work; but how much should you really be putting aside?

 Determine your expenses during retirement

-The first step is to consider what types of expenses you’ll have at retirement.
+The first step is to consider what type of expenses you’ll have at retirement.
 For some people, having a mortgage payment may still be a factor.
 You may have other debts, including debts from credit cards.
 You may have a car loan.
 Consider your expenses for maintaining your home, and costs for every day needs, which are likely to be the same as they are now.
 Add up all of your expected expenses.
 It is important for you to consider these factors carefully since understanding your monthly expenses is a critical to knowing how much money you’ll need to have on hand each month to pay your bills.

 Determine your income during retirement

-Another factor to consider is your income during these months.
-Will you have money coming in from investment accounts, pensions, or the government?
+Another factor to consider is your income during these months is: Will you have money coming in from investment accounts, pensions, or the government?
 You may still have your income from property investments or other types of businesses you own.
 By determining what your income will be during retirement, you’ll know how much more money you’ll need during retirement that comes from other sources.
-Be sure to consider inflation, too, based on the amount you can expect to see an increase of per year.
+Be sure to consider inflation, too, based on the amount you can expect to see an increase per year.
 Your income may also fall when you enter retirement, especially if you stop working completely.

 Consider your retirement goals

 The next step is to focus on what you want to do, buy, and invest in during retirement.
 Outline what your plans are, including things like: